About the Photographer

 Transient Light perfectly describes that moment.
 I search both the wide and intimate landscape for those magical seconds when all the elements align.
 These extraordinary moments pass all too rapidly and subside back to the mundane.
 I invite you to look inside these galleries and witness for yourself the joy of Transient Light.
 My Philosophy.

 The sole intent of my landscape photography is simple.
 I want to recreate the scene that you could have witnessed with your own eyes had you been standing next to me at the moment I fired the camera shutter.
 In order for a picture to qualify as a photograph and not something I regard as digital art, the image must be captured in a single frame.
 That moment can be nearly instantaneous, or it can last several seconds.
 As long as the end result produces a single well exposed transparency or digital file.
 It is very rare for me to physically touch or remove any part of the landscape and especially not permanent features.
-It is also vitally important to me; that you the viewer know, that you can visit these locations and find these scenes for yourself albeit with the caveat that Government planning, dubious business necessity and natural entropy may in time render that impossible.
-I should also add that these are simply my own personal opinions and observations as to what makes a legitimate landscape photograph, but ultimately the best landscape photographs and the ones that give me the most lasting pleasure should invigorate all your senses.
-Atmosphere and mood should be as tangible as the vision and the final image needs to be as transparent as a glassless window - a scene you can step through, touch, taste and smell.
+It is important to me; that you, the viewer, know that you can visit these locations and find these scenes for yourself albeit with the caveat that Government planning, dubious business necessity and natural entropy may in time render that impossible.
+I should also add that these are simply my own personal opinions, ethics and observations as to what makes a legitimate landscape photograph, ultimately the best landscape photographs and the ones that give me the most lasting pleasure should invigorate all your senses.
+Atmosphere and mood should be as tangible as the vision and the final image needs to be as transparent as a glass less window - a scene you can step through, touch, taste and smell.

-0.6ND hard edged grads - 2 stops
+Haida M10 Red Diamond 0.6ND hard edged grad - 2 stops

 Pentax 45mm lens

 Pentax 55-100mm zoom lens